Stability and large-time behavior for the 2D Boussinesq system with vertical dissipation and horizontal thermal diffusion: Introduction

 then

-The time integrability of $\|g_0\partial_1 u_2\|_{L^2}^{2}$ is then converted to the time integrability of other terms.
-This phenomenon of extra regularization and time integrability due to the coupling also shows up in some other models of partial differential equations such as the Oldroyd-B system (see \cite{ConW}, \cite{ER}).
+Hence, the time integrability of $\|g_0\partial_1 u_2\|_{L^2}^{2}$ is converted to the time integrability of other terms.
+This phenomenon of extra regularization and time integrability, resulting from the coupling, is also observed in other models of partial differential equations, such as the Oldroyd-B system (see \cite{ConW}, \cite{ER}).